 Modern wiring and knob-and-tube wiring systems both look and function differently.

-Knob-and-tube wiring systems get their name from how they look: wires wrapped in fabric or rubber tubes run through ceramic knobs that keep the wires away from wooden frames.
+Knob-and-tube wiring systems get their name from how they look: wires wrapped in fabric or rubber sheathing run across ceramic knobs or through ceramic tubes that keep the wires away from wooden framing.
 These systems require two separate lines—a black (hot) wire and a white (neutral) one.
 There is no ground line.
 In modern wiring, black and white wires, plus a ground wire, are wrapped together in a single, plastic-sheathed cable.

 Because knob-and-tube systems have no ground wire, electrical outlets typically only have two prongs, not three.
 These systems also are limited to 12 circuits, although previous homeowners may have elected to add additional circuits, which does risk overloading the system.

 Wondering how you can tell which system you have?
-Knobs and rubber-enclosed wires are a big giveaway.
-Two wires that run next to each other instead of one tube indicate a knob-and-tube system, as do antique electric panels and outlets.
+White ceramic knobs and tubes and older cloth-sheathed wires are a big giveaway.
+Two wires that run next to each other instead of a single bundled cable indicate a knob-and-tube system, as do antique electric panels and outlets.

 The best way to evaluate your system, however, is to have a home inspector take a look.